Tsum Valley Trekking

 • Visiting Ganesh Himal Base Camp and taking in its spectacular views

-The 17 Days Tsum Valley Trekking was only opened to trekking in recent years and it’s become highly regarded both in its own right and as a popular addition to the classic Manaslu trek.
-While the landscapes, mountain scenery, and wildlife make the journey more than worthwhile, the truly outstanding feature of Tsum Valley Trekking is the richest Tibetan Buddhist culture that lies at its heart, making it one of Nepal’s truly magical experiences.
+The 17 Days Tsum Valley Trek was only opened to trekking in recent years and it’s become highly regarded both in its own right and as a popular addition to the classic Manaslu trek.
+While the landscapes, mountain scenery, and wildlife make the journey more than worthwhile, the truly outstanding feature of Tsum Valley Trek is the richest Tibetan Buddhist culture that lies at its heart, making it one of Nepal’s truly magical experiences.

 Starting from Machha Khola and following the riverbanks of the Budhi Gandaki northward through semitropical ranges of countless cascades and dense foliage, the trail reaches the village of Jagat and branches away northeast towards Tsum Valley and the restricted status of the region that has largely shielded it from the outside world.
 Beyond Chhokang Paro lies the famous nunnery of Rachen, while further afield at the valley’s head lie the legendary monasteries of Mu Gompa and Dhephu Doma—the panoramic views from Chhokang Paro and Mu Gompa have to be seen to be believed.
 Further north lies the mystical Tibetan plateau, accessible since ancient times by the route over the high pass of Nglua (5093m) to the border.